PowerShell/DscResources/GettingStartedWithGitHub.md

 * Git will create a new directory with corresponding name (i.e. `xActiveDirectory`).

 ## Securely storing Git credentials
-We recommend installing [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) or [Git Credential Manager for Mac and Linux](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux) in order to securely store git credentials and not have to provide them everytime you perform a Git operation.
+We recommend installing [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) or [Git Credential Manager for Mac and Linux](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux) in order to securely store git credentials and not have to provide them every time you perform a Git operation.

 ## Forking a repository on GitHub